Founded in 1893 as a Land Grant University, Montana State University (MSU) is

 with digital initiatives in an academic library environment

-3. Experience in
+3. Experience with

 research interest and scholarly activity in the field.